 - Speech and visual recognition is commonly used

-- Ecommerce is now 5% of the $4.3 Trillion in total US retail sales.
+- E-commerce is now 5% of the $4.3 Trillion in total US retail sales.
 For clothing and footwear, almost 20% goes to eCommerce

 - Intelligent devices are in people’s homes from Washing machines to vacuum cleaners and refrigerators

-- Personal shopping assistants in the form of robots in a number of stores and people’s avatar’s help shoppers on line to pick the right make up and clothing items.
+- Personal shopping assistants in the form of robots in a number of stores and people’s avatar’s help shoppers online to pick the right makeup and clothing items.

 - 6 Billion hours of video are watched every month

 What has brought these changes to our lives is a combination of scientific approaches that have become mature enough to allow this.
-Of course the speed and memory capability of computing devices has enabled this revolution that continues to evolve.
-Collectively, we refer to these scientific advances as information Technology.
+Of course, the speed and memory capability of computing devices has enabled this revolution that continues to evolve.
+Collectively, we refer to these scientific advances as Information Technology.
 But this is not just progress, what is going on is a revolution in the way we live, work, relate to each other, communicate, collaborate and even go to war with each other.
 The objective is to make the devices as close to humans as possible.
 Even facial expressions of feelings are now being detected and used for decision making.
 Intelligence in every aspect of our lives can be guided by machines from the right amount of water in our washer to how many shipments of an item to a location for storage or sale.

-Stock market is a good example of such intelligence.
+The stock market is a good example of such intelligence.
 As data becomes so available in real-time then systems are needed to make sense of it all.
 Every morning the same data is available to everyone everywhere.
 People who have the best decisions made the fastest are the winners in the financial markets.
 They do this by highly optimized algorithms and Artificial Intelligence (AI) techniques.
 The rate of incoming information in this age doubles every 5 minutes.
 70 years ago it doubled every decade.
-As human beings the only way we can cope with this is to have intelligent systems to decipher the data and recommend what can be done or should be done.
-Currently the total amount of data is 44 Zettabyte of which 13 ZB is useful data and our current capacity is to hold only 7ZB.
+As human beings, the only way we can cope with this is to have intelligent systems to decipher the data and recommend what can be done or should be done.
+Currently, the total amount of data is 44 Zettabyte of which 13 ZB is useful data and our current capacity is to hold the only 7ZB.